Lovelace-Learning-Labs/ads-learn-lms/01-linear-data-structures/05-arrayqueue-implementation.md

 ##### !answer

-* They resize themselves automatically
+* They are always backed by contiguous memory
-* Append is amortized constant time
-* They can contain multiple types

 ##### !end-answer